mit-pdos/secfs-skeleton/README.md

 This happens because the second client does not have access to the file system's `i`-tables, since these are (currently) only stored in the memory of the first client.
-In SUNDR, these `i`-tables are not persisted directly; instead, the clients construct, upload, and download Version Structures (or VSes) that describe *changes* to the file system.
-These are downloaded from the server, verified, and then used to reconstruct the `i`-tables locally.
+In SUNDR, these `i`-tables are persisted on the server, and changes to the `i`-tables of users and groups are announced through Version Structures (or VSes) that describe *changes* to the file system.
+These are downloaded from the server, verified, and then used to verify downloaded `i`-tables locally.
 When the file system is changed, a new, signed VS is uploaded to the server, so that other clients can see the change.

 Specifically, your goal for the first exercise is to be able to start a second SecFS client (see "Interacting with the file system") on a